-Case studies of these and other success stories can be found at: MedialmpactFunders.org/fasttrack Some issues seem to stay stuck in neutral or low gear for years, not prioritized by thought leaders, lawmakers and the public.
-Fortunately, we've got good news to share with progress on issues such as education, health and energy policy:
+Some issues seem to stay stuck in neutral or low gear for years, not prioritized by thought leaders, lawmakers and the public.
+Fortunately, we've got good news to share: Innovative communications strategies contributed to these real policy outcomes:

-- Four bills revising the state Education Code to fix school discipline were signed into law by California's governor. - The Department of Defense announced policy changes and the President of the United States vowed to "end the scourge" of military sexual assault. - The Center for Disease Control (CDC) confirmed journalists' reports that cases of "valley fever" had risen to alarming levels and dedicated specific funding to research on a vaccine. - "Health for All" legislation was introduced in the California state legislature that covered undocumented populations as part of the safety net. - Five states revised their energy efficiency resource standards in a move towards the reduction of climate change pollution.
+- Four bills revising the state Education Code to fix school discipline were signed into law by California's governor. - The Department of Defense announced policy changes and the President of the United States vowed to "end the scourge" of military sexual assault. - The Centers for Disease Control and Prevention (CDC) confirmed journalists' reports that cases of "valley fever" had risen to alarming levels, and dedicated specific funding to research on a vaccine. - "Health for All" legislation was introduced in the California state legislature that covered undocumented populations as part of the safety net. - Five states revised their energy efficiency resource standards in a move toward the reduction of climate change pollution.